This post is unlisted — shared privately and not published on the public site.

 A game designer sketches mechanics while an artist develops visual language while a playtester identifies broken interactions.
 Each specialist brings focused expertise.

 Generative Ontology enables the same division of labor.
-We decompose the ontology into domains and assign specialized agents to each.
+As we demonstrated in Part 5, we decompose the ontology into domains and assign specialized agents to each.
 The result is not just better output.
 It is output that benefits from focused attention at every layer.

 The Agent Roster